* Algeria wants more US electronic intelligence sharing

 Bouteflika’s opponents say the dominance of a clan of FLN veterans and army generals make the election an unfair battle, and they ask how the president will govern if he cannot even campaign due to his condition.

-Since the stroke that put him in Paris hospital for several months at the start of last year, Bouteflika has rarely appeared and has spoken in public only to announce his candidacy last month.
+Since the stroke that put him in Paris hospital for several months at the start of last year, Bouteflika has rarely appeared and has spoken in public on television only to announce his candidacy last month.
 (Writing by Patrick Markey; Editing by Raissa Kasolowsky)